Varstrometry Selected Radio-Loud Candidates of Dual and Off-Nucleus Quasars at Sub-kpc Scales: Discussion

-A correlation (with coefficient $R$ of 0.853 and p-value of 0.147) is found between the observed and predicted \emph{astrometric\_excess\_noise}, and the best-fit linear regression line is close to 1:1.
-This is similar to Fig. 6 of \cite{Hwang_2020}, who calculated the expected \emph{astrometric\_excess\_noise} for a small sample of Gaia unresolved pre-main sequence binaries (but resolved by other facilities, thus with the measurements of $D$ instead of $d_{GR}$).
+A correlation (with coefficient $R$ of 0.917 and p-value of 0.140) is found between the observed and predicted \emph{astrometric\_excess\_noise}, and the best-fitting linear regression line is close to 1:1.
+This is similar to Fig. 6 of \cite{Hwang_2020}, who calculated the expected \emph{astrometric\_excess\_noise} for a small sample of \emph{Gaia} unresolved pre-main sequence binaries (but resolved by other facilities, thus with the measurements of $D$ instead of $d_{GR}$).

-Our Fig. \ref{fig:predicted} thus provides new and remarkable support to the varstrometry approach that the observed \emph{astrometric\_excess\_noise} provides a reasonable measurement of the astrometric jittering in quasars.
-We note that though the observed Gaia-radio offset in J1433+4842 is statistically insignificant, its observed \emph{astrometric\_excess\_noise} also appears consistent with the expected value, suggesting its jittering could be physical real.
-Therefore we keep this source as a possible candidate of dual or off-nucleus quasars, and await future deep radio images to confirm its Gaia-radio offset.
+Our Fig. \ref{fig:predicted} thus provides new and remarkable support to the varstrometry approach, that the observed \emph{astrometric\_excess\_noise} provides a reasonable measurement of the astrometric jittering in quasars.
+We note that, though the observed \emph{Gaia}-radio offset in J1433+4842 is statistically insignificant, its observed \emph{astrometric\_excess\_noise} also appears consistent with the expected value, suggesting its jittering could be physical real.
+Therefore we keep this source as a possible candidate of dual or off-nucleus quasars, and await future deep radio images to confirm its \emph{Gaia}-radio offset.

 Furthermore, we may calculate the projected distance between two quasars (or between the off-nucleus quasar and its host galaxy center) in our candidate systems assuming hypothetical brightness ratio $q=f_1/f_2$ ranging from 1:10 to 10:1 (assuming quasar 1 is the radio detected one):